CarlSargunar/Umbraco-Docker/README.md

     dotnet new -i Umbraco.Templates

 ### Create solution/project

     dotnet new globaljson --sdk-version 5.0.404
     dotnet new sln --name UmbDock

 ### Add the Umbraco Project

     dotnet new Umbraco -n UmbDock --friendly-name "Admin User" --email "admin@admin.com" --password "1234567890" --connection-string "Data Source=(localdb)\MSSQLLocalDB;AttachDbFilename=|DataDirectory|\Umbraco.mdf;Integrated Security=True"

+Or if you are on Linux, you will need acess to a SQL server instance - either standalone or running in Docker

+### Add the project to the solution, and install a starter kit

     dotnet sln add UmbDock
     dotnet add UmbDock package Clean